InvGate Service Management tutorials

 What is ticket routing?

-Ticket routing is the process of assigning incoming IT support requests to the appropriate team or individual based on factors like issue type, urgency, and required expertise.
+Ticket routing is the process of assigning incoming IT support requests to the appropriate team based on factors like issue type, urgency, and required expertise.

 While the logic behind routing can be defined manually, the process is often handled by a system that uses predefined rules or automation to direct tickets efficiently.